Jordyn Huitema: Senior

-Her senior national team debut came on March 8, 2017, in the final of the 2017 Algarve Cup versus Spain.
+Huitema's senior national team debut came on March 8, 2017, in the final of the 2017 Algarve Cup versus Spain.
 The cap made her the third youngest player to appear in a match for the senior national team.
 Her first goal for the senior team came on June 11, 2017, in a friendly against Costa Rica at BMO Field in Toronto.
 The tally made her the second youngest goal scorer in the history of the national team.
 She would score a second goal less than a minute later.
 Huitema received a call-up to the national team for a two-game friendly series against the United States on November 9 and 12, 2017.
 She came into the first game as a substitute in the 90th minute for Janine Beckie at BC Place in Vancouver.
 In February 2018, Huitema was called into Canada's squad for the 2018 Algarve Cup by new coach Kenneth Heiner-Møller.
 Huitema would start the second match for Canada against Russia, drawing a first half penalty which was converted by captain Christine Sinclair, the lone goal in a 1–0 victory.

-Huitema was slated to make her FIFA Women's World Cup debut after being named to the Canadian squad for the 2019 edition in France.
-The event ended in disappointment for the Canadians, who were eliminated in the Round of 16 by the Netherlands.
+Huitema was selected to make her FIFA Women's World Cup debut after being named to the Canadian squad for the 2019 edition in France.
+She remarked that while this had been her goal since the fourth grade, "until honestly a few months ago, I never thought that it would be really there for me."
+Huitema made one on-field appearance during the tournament, starting in Canada's 2–1 loss to the Netherlands in the group stage and playing the full 90 minutes.
+The event ended in disappointment for the Canadians, who were eliminated in the Round of 16 by Sweden.

 The 2020 CONCACAF Women's Olympic Qualifying Championship proved to be a major showcase for Huitema, who lead the whole tournament in scoring with seven goals, including five goals in the group stage game against Jamaica and the lone goal in Canada's 1–0 semi-final victory over Costa Rica that resulted in Canada qualifying for the 2020 Summer Olympics in Tokyo.
 Shortly afterward, the onset of the COVID-19 pandemic delayed the Tokyo Olympics by a year.
 Huitema was named to the Canadian Olympic team.
 In the women's tournament Canada advanced to the Olympic final for the first time in its history, winning the gold medal.
 Huitema substituted Christine Sinclair at the 86 minute mark, playing 36 minutes in the championship game.